-Danfoss has worked with the SDGs since their adoption in 2015.
-With our focus on electrification and energy efficiency, we have chosen to focus on four of the Global Goals.
-These goals cover areas where we consider our products and solutions to have the highest impact.
+Danfoss has been engaged with the SDGs since their adoption in 2015.
+With our focus on electrification and energy efficiency, we prioritize the Global Goals where our products and solutions can make the greatest impact.

 SDG 6 l SDG 7 l SDG 11 l SDG 12

-Our impact however is not limited to these four goals.
-Our policies on carbon neutrality in 2030, our “Safety First” approach in the workplace, our devotion to human rights, and our effort to foster diverse teams allowed us to expand the list of goals that we consider in our actions.
+Our impact, however, is not limited to these four goals.
+Our decarbonization targets, “Safety First” approach in the workplace, our devotion to human rights, and our effort to foster equal opportunities allowed us to expand the list of goals that we consider in our actions.

 SDG 3 l SDG 5 & SDG 10 l SDG 8 l SDG 13 l SDG 16